 - Intimate care can be defined as care tasks of an intimate nature, associated with bodily functions, body products and personal hygiene which demand direct or indirect contact with or exposure of the genitals.
 Examples include care associated with continence and menstrual management as well as more ordinary tasks such as help with washing or bathing.

 - Children's dignity will be preserved and a high level of privacy, choice and control will be provided to them.
 Staff who provide intimate care to children have a high awareness of child protection issues.
-Staff behaviour is open to scrutiny and staff at Britannia Village Primary School work in partnership with parents/carers to provide continuity of care to children/young people wherever possible.
+Staff behaviour is open to scrutiny and staff at Britannia Education Trust work in partnership with parents/carers to provide continuity of care to children/young people wherever possible.

 - Staff deliver a full personal safety curriculum, as part of Personal, Social and Health Education, to all children as appropriate to their developmental level and degree of understanding.

-- Britannia Village Primary School is committed to ensuring that all staff responsible for the intimate care of children will undertake their duties in a professional manner at all times.
+- Britannia Education Trust is committed to ensuring that all staff responsible for the intimate care of children will undertake their duties in a professional manner at all times.
 The School recognises that there is a need to treat all children with respect when intimate care is given.
 No child should be attended to in a way that causes distress or pain.

 OUR APPROACH TO BEST PRACTICE

 - All children who require intimate care are treated respectfully at all times; the child's welfare and dignity is of paramount importance.

 - Staff who provide intimate care are trained to do so (including Child Protection and Health and Safety training in moving and handling) and are fully aware of best practice.
 Apparatus will be provided to assist with children who need special arrangements following assessment from physiotherapist/ occupational therapist as required.